DylanCaiCoding/ViewBindingKTX/README.md

 - Support automatic release of binding class instance in Fragment
 - Support for custom combination view
 - Support for TabLayout to set custom view
+- Support for DataBinding to automatically set the lifecycle owner

 ## Gradle